rust-lang/rfcs/text/0000-unsafe-lifetime.md

 [unresolved]: #unresolved-questions

 * Exactly how complex would the implementation of this feature be?
 Is it just giving a name to a concept that already exists internally, or does it have farther reaching implications?
 * In what contexts would `'unsafe` be permitted exactly.
 Struct fields are the primary concern, but is it also acceptable to allow it in function parameters? if so, is the function itself unsafe?
-What does it even mean?